Open Shelf, the magazine of the Ontario Library Association

 Specifically, Open Shelf publishes articles on topics relevant to the constituencies reflected in the main divisions of OLA: college and university libraries, library and information technology, public library boards, public libraries, school libraries, and bibliothèques francophones.
 The magazine also publishes a wide range of columns and features with information and commentary of interest across a broad range of divisions and readers.

-All materials submitted to Open Shelf for publication will be edited for:
+All materials submitted to Open Shelf for publication will be proofread and/or edited for:

 - Consistency (e.g., voice, tone, web-based writing practices)

 - Grammar and style (including spelling, usage, and format as per the Open Shelf style guide).

 In the event that significant changes result from proofing and/or editing decisions, the submitting author(s) will be contacted for review and approval.

 How to submit your article or idea

 The Editorial Board of Open Shelf welcomes submissions and queries of articles (including text-based and other media-based articles such as podcasts) to be published in the magazine.
 If you’ve already written the article, please feel free to submit it any time.
 We are also happy to hear from you if you’re about to start your article (in various media), or you have an idea to pitch to the Open Shelf editorial team.
 Send all articles and ideas to the Open Shelf Editor-in-Chief

 Open Shelf features short articles (~400 to 750 words) written in a conversational tone (i.e., accessible to a broad audience).
 If you have an article or an idea that is substantially longer or shorter than this—shorter than 400 words or as long as 1,500 words—please contact the editors before sending it for submission.

 If you are submitting an article or story idea related to academic libraries, please contact the Editor-in-Chief of InsideOCULA.
 InsideOCULA is the official publication of the Ontario College and University Library Association.